One-Shot Coordination of First and Last Mode Transportation: Feed-in Supply Optimization Problem and Equivalence to One-Shot Feed-out

-Theorem~\ref{prop:equivalence} establishes the equivalence of the feed-out problem on the graph $\hat{G}$ to the supply optimization problem on the graph $G$, formed using \ref{A:3}.
+Theorem~\ref{prop:equivalence} establishes the equivalence of the feed-out problem on the graph $\hat{G}$ to the supply optimization problem on the graph $G$, formed using \ref{C:reverse-graph}.
 Thus, one may solve either problem and obtain a solution to the feed-out problem.
-More importantly, many of the properties and results of supply optimization problem apply for the feed-out problem.
+More importantly, all the properties and results of supply optimization problem apply for the supply optimized feed-out problem, though in a ``reversed'' manner.